danielfett/draft-dpop/main.md

 yielding intended results even in the face of arbitrarily large clock skews.

 Server-provided nonces are an effective means of preventing DPoP proof replay.
+Unlike cryptographic nonces, it is acceptable for clients to use the same `nonce` multiple times, and for the server to accept the same nonce multiple times.
+If `jti` is enforced unique for the lifetime of the `nonce`, there is no additional risk of token replay.

 ## DPoP Proof Pre-Generation {#Pre-Generation}